 A pointer in C is defined by specifying the data type it points to, followed by an asterisk (*) before the pointer name.
 For example, int *ptr; declares a pointer named ptr that can point to an integer type.

-Example of pointer declaration
+Example of pointer declaration:

 #include <stdio.h>